INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 You did not use them anywhere?

 Ok.
-I was just wondering if some of it was used for ORDER OF BLACK?
+I was just wondering if some of it was used for the ORDER OF BLACK?

 No, none of it was used.
 I mean, it would be almost like if Ozzy had a bunch of ideas he had written with Sabbath, you know, at the end there, and then all of a sudden he met Randy and was like, well, let’s use some of this Sabbath stuff.
 But then he said, no, fuck it, let’s just use all new shit.
 I mean that kind of idea.

-When you had the split with Ozzy in 2009, he then said that the main reason he replaced you was because he tarted to sound like too much Black Label Society himself and..
+When you had the split with Ozzy in 2009, he then said that the main reason he replaced you was that he started to sound like too much Black Label Society himself and…

 I mean, you gotta look at it too.
-With Randy (Rhoads)still playing with Ozz and he was going back to Quiet Riot and back to Ozzy and then back to Quiet Riot you know.
-It was like dude, everything it starting to sound like Quiet Riot now.
-Ozzy’s like, "I don’t want to be the lead singer in Quiet Riot".
-And he told me one day “I don’t want to be the lead singer in Black Label” which I completely understand.
-If Jake had still been doing Badlands then Ozzy…if he was….then Ozzy would of started sounding like Badlands.
-He’s jammin with Gus now for a couple of years and then he does Firewind, then he does Ozzy, then Firewind, then Ozzy….well then Ozzy will start to sound like Firewind.
+With Randy (Rhoads)still playing with Ozz and he was going back to Quiet Riot and back to Ozzy and then back to Quiet Riot, you know.
+It was like, dude, everything is starting to sound like Quiet Riot now.
+Ozzy’s like, “I don’t want to be the lead singer in Quiet Riot.”
+And he told me one day, “I don’t want to be the lead singer in Black Label,” which I completely understand.
+If Jake had still been doing Badlands, then Ozzy…if he was….then Ozzy would have started sounding like Badlands.
+He’s jamming with Gus now for a couple of years, and then he does Firewind, then he does Ozzy, then Firewind, Ozzy….well, then Ozzy will start to sound like Firewind.
 So I completely understand it without a doubt.
-If anything, it’s a complement because the band has its own identity.
-When Ozzy was jamming with Jerry Cantrell, I said the same thing, because it sounds like Alice in Chains.
-Jerry was like “well if you sing on it, it’s not going to sound like Alice in Chains” (laughs).
+If anything, it’s a compliment because the band has its own identity.
+When Ozzy was jamming with Jerry Cantrell, I said the same thing because it sounds like Alice in Chains.
+Jerry was like, “well, if you sing on it, it’s not going to sound like Alice in Chains” (laughs).